Grow your career with VCC Live Academy by joining our free online contact center courses.

 In this lesson, you will learn:

-• What a measurement tool is
+• What a reporting and monitoring tool is

 • Which tools you should get started with

-1. Measurment Tools
+1. Reporting and Monitoring Tools

 Operating a contact center business of any size is a complex task.
 Agents often handle hundreds of queries on a daily basis via a number of different channels.
 And supervisors, as well as making sure daily workloads are divided equally, also need to focus on long-term planning, such as clarifying the number of agents needed in order to run the business smoothly.

-2. Type of Measurement Tools
+2. Type of Reporting and Monitoring Tools

 We distinguish 3 types of measurements tools based on the type of data they present.
 In addition, we also distinguish measurement tools based on their scope.
 Global measurement tools represent data for all your projects, while project-specific measurement tools show data specific to a chosen project.